-If the Academy is oversubscribed, after the admission of pupils with an Education, Health and Care Plan where the school is named in the plan, priority will be given to those children who meet the criteria set out below in order, by Sefton LA, on behalf of the schools Governing Body:
+If the Academy is oversubscribed, after the admission of pupils with an Education, Health and Care Plan where the school is named in the plan, priority will be given to those children who meet the criteria set out below in order, by Sefton LA, on behalf of the schools Governing Body (or Multi Academy Trust):

-- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order). - 2) Children who have a brother or sister living in the same house who already attend the Academy as long as they will still be at the Academy in September 2024.
-Brothers and Sisters include step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s) partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2024.
-(1) - 3) Children who, at the start of the Spring Term 2024, are on the roll of either Forefield Junior School, Rimrose Hope CE Primary School or Waterloo Primary School.
-(1) - 4) Children of staff where the member of staff has been employed at the academy for two or more years at the time at which the admissions application for the school is made, and/or where a member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order). - 2) Children who have a brother or sister living in the same house who already attend the Academy as long as they will still be at the Academy in September 2026.
+Brothers and Sisters include step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s) partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2026.
+(1) - 3) Children who, at the start of the Spring Term 2026, are on the roll of either Forefield Junior School, Rimrose Hope CE Primary School, Valewood Primary or Waterloo Primary School.
+(1) - 4) Children of staff where the member of staff has been employed by or at a school within the Mersey View Learning Trust for two or more years at the time at which the admissions application for the school is made, and/or where a member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
 (1) Parent(s)/carer(s) must state the employee's name on their admission application form.
 Details will be validated by the school. - 5) Proximity This is measured by taking the shortest walking distance to the Academy.
 The shortest walking route will be that determined using recognised routes known to the Local Authority.
 The distance is measured from the property's address point, to the nearest school gate.
 This will be measured using the Local Authority's computerised measuring system.
 If the proximity value is equal then random allocation will be used as a tie-breaker.
 Any process of random allocation will be independently supervised.
 (1)